-What is the Internet of Things, exactly?
+What is the internet of things, exactly?
 It is an ambiguous term, but it is fast becoming a tangible technology that can be applied in data centers to collect information on just about anything that IT wants to control.

-IT administrators can use the IoT for anything in their physical environment that they want information about.
+IT administrators can use IoT for anything in their physical environment that they want information about.
 In fact, they already do.

 In one case, IoT is being used to stymie deforestation in the Amazon rainforest.
 A Brazilian location-services company called Cargo Tracck places M2M sensors from security company Gemalto in trees in protected areas.
 When a tree is cut or moved, law enforcement receives a message with its GPS location, allowing authorities to track down the illegally removed tree.

-How the Internet of Things works
+How the internet of things works

 While some consider IoT to be M2M communication over a closed network, that model is really just an intranet of things, Lucero said.